Ventana Upcycle Partner Program

 The Ventana Upcycle Partner Program allows companies and individuals to reduce the amount wood and other materials they send to the landfill while providing them with marketing and public relations value.
 And, it provides us with materials to create environmentally responsible Ventana surfboards and supplies.

 We're serious about environmental responsibility.
 We do our best to minimize production waste, and we want to help other companies do the same.

 Benefits of the program for partners:

-- A link to your company's website, your logo and/or a brief overview of your company on the product page wherever your wood is used
+- A link to your company's website, your logo and/or a mention of your company on the product page wherever your wood is used

 - Logo and website listing on this partner page

-- Social Media promotion on Facebook, Twitter and Instagram with post tags and mentions of your business every time we use your materials in one of our products.
+- Social Media promotion on Facebook, Twitter, TikTok, LinkedIn, and Instagram with post tags and mentions of your business every time we use your materials in one of our products.
 (Browse our Facebook, Twitter and Instagram posts to see hundreds of examples.)
-We have unduplicated reach of over 5000 people...mostly in the Santa Cruz, CA area.
+We have an unduplicated marketing reach of over 20,000 people per month.

 - Mentions of your company in press releases and media outreach when appropriate.
 See our press page for examples.